Midwives Brew – Is It a Safe Way to Induce Labour?

 What Does It Consist Of?

 • Castor oil is the main ingredient of Midwives brew.
-Commonly used as a laxative, it causes spasms in uterine muscles which leads to contractions and then to labour.
+Commonly used as a laxative for cervical ripening and labour induction, it causes spasms in uterine muscles, which leads to contractions and then to labour (4).

-• Lemon verbena tea- is used mainly to mask the overpowering taste of castor oil.
-It also works as a sedative, so can be useful to calm the expecting mother during labour.
+• Lemon verbena tea is used mainly to mask the overpowering taste of castor oil.
+It also works as a sedative, so it can be useful to calm the expectant mother during labour.

-Do remember that Midwives brew should be used in consultation with your midwife or OB.
-Though in many places they might not have heard of it or may call it something different.
-So, go by their direction and follow the recipe they suggest.
+Do remember that midwives brew should be used in consultation with your midwife or OB.
+Though in many places they might not have heard of it, or may call it something different.
+So, follow their directions and use the recipe they suggest.

 Is It Safe to Take Midwives Brew?